LesleyLai/blog/contents/blog/default_parameter_antipattern/zh.md

 ---
 id: default-parameter-antipattern
-title: "Using default parameters to circumvent the type system is an anti-pattern（暂未翻译）"
+title: "Using default parameters to circumvent the type system is an anti-pattern（）"
 lang: zh
 created: "2021-02-26"
 modified: "2021-02-26"